 The Black Panther Party was the most successful communist party in U.S. history so far, and this was because it built a substantial relationship with the masses.
-The Panthers provided armed defense for their communities, as well as material aid and programs for protecting mothers against abuse at schools.
+The Panthers provided armed defense for their communities, as well as material aid and programs for protecting children against abuse at schools.
 They had the mass backing necessary to bring a party to victory, but they were still destroyed, because the state managed to infiltrate them to a fatal degree.
 It’s impossible to immediately discern whether every person you meet is a wrecker, but it is possible to pick up on the signs when they present themselves.
 And to keep yourself or someone else out of any leadership position, or even out of the organization itself, if you’re vulnerable to manipulation or notice this vulnerability in another person.

 If one is unable to get out of a toxic relationship, for instance, they can be manipulated by a wrecker perhaps even more easily than by their friend or romantic partner.
 And if one has a neurological condition that impairs their social radar, like I do, one needs to thoroughly learn about the red flags, and consult others on whether they should trust the suspicious person in question.
 During my early experiences in organizing, there were times when I was totally clueless to red flags that were immediately obvious to the others in my cadre.
 I’ve failed to identify in-person 4Chan trolls and con artists posing as gangsters, and chaos has repeatedly befallen my cadre as a consequence.
 It’s taken experience, and a change in my character where I’ve eliminated the liberalism within myself, to become less vulnerable to those who try to deceive me.